InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Launch perpetual market with required params on `msg` object and revert if fail
 - Lastly send the instant listing fee to the community spend pool

-## Instant expiry futures market launch
+## Instant Expiry Futures Market Launch

 Instant expiry futures market launch action is carried out by `MsgInstantExpiryFuturesMarketLaunch` which consists of `Sender`, `Ticker`, `QuoteDenom`, `OracleBase`, `OracleQuote`, `OracleScaleFactor`, `OracleType`, `Expiry`, `MakerFeeRate`, `TakerFeeRate`, `InitialMarginRatio`, `MaintenanceMarginRatio`, `MinPriceTickSize` and `MinQuantityTickSize` fields.